 III.
 Our core values

 Next came the sprucing up of our core values.
-It was essential to us that we backed these up with behaviors to make sure we weren’t paying lip service to vague ideas.
+It was essential to us that we backed these up with behaviours to make sure we weren’t paying lip service to vague ideas.
 Anyone can say they're something.
 It takes real guts to show it.

-These values are our guiding stars, what we have blutaked above our desks and front-and-center in our Notion hub.
+These values are our guiding stars, what we have blutaked above our desks and front-and-centre in our Notion hub.
 They influence everything we do as a company and as individuals working within it.
 This is what we ended up with: